Find an Orthodontist near you

 Help your child get their perfect smile

-Orthodontic headgear can help perfect your child’s bite and jaw alignment while they’re still developing so that they won’t have to go through jaw correctional surgery later in life.
+Orthodontic headgear can be a helpful adjunctive orthodontic treatment option.
 While everyone’s tooth and jaw needs are different, an orthodontist will examine what your child needs and develop a plan to ensure that they’re getting the best possible treatment.
+Addressing your child’s dental problems while they’re younger may be helpful.
+This can give them the best chance possible for a perfect smile.

-If you think your child needs headgear to help with their jaw or teeth alignment, then use our online orthodontist finder tool to discover an orthodontist near you.
+If you think your child needs headgear to help with their jaw or teeth alignment, then use our Finder Tool to search for a specialist orthodontist near you.

 How useful was this article?